wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 ## Capacity

 What makes things even trickier is the capacity.
-Although Lake View is one of the top 10 communites having the highest daycare capacity per square feet, it's low on capacity by person.
+Although Lake View is one of the top 10 communities having the highest daycare capacity per square feet, it's low on capacity by person.
 So among the only 2 daycares in my walking distance (even though I'm willing to walk 20 minutes one way), both have unrealistically long waiting lists.

 {% include figure image_path="/assets/images/chicagoDaycares/communityByCapacityDensity.png" alt="Chicago community colormap - daycare capacity density" %}{: .align-right}